maltseva88/Home_Work_1-/README.md

 * *What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?*

 Key Metric:
-Number of transactions;
-New accounts / New clients to service as merchants Processing Payment Volume
+Number of transactions, New accounts / New clients to service as merchants, Processing Payment Volume.

 * *How is your company performing relative to competitors in the same domain?*